VUEngine/vuengine.github.io/documentation/user-guide/configuration.md

 ## Mutator configuration

-[VUEngine](https://github.com/VUEngine/VUEngine-Core) uses a header file called _Config.h_ where different aspects of its mutator are defined.
+[VUEngine](https://github.com/VUEngine/VUEngine-Core) uses a header file called _Config.h_ where different aspects of its behavior are defined.

 The engine provides its own configuartion file, but each game should provide its own to override the engine’s default behavoir.